-Lockwood and Spinola - These units will arrive as reinforcements if Washington is threatened or if the Confederate player invades Maryland or Pennsylvania.
+Lockwood and Spinola - These units will arrive as reinforcements in one of two ways:

+- If Washington is threatened.
 Place Lockwood in HE 2050 Brandywine and Spinola in the South Chesapeake Bay sea movement box in the first Union reinforcement phase after a CSA infantry unit enters Fairfax, Montgomery, or Prince George's counties.
-If so placed, they must then proceed to DC or Alexandria County and remain there until released per the Baltimore / DC reinforcement rules.
-If no Confederate infantry unit enters these counties, place Lockwood and Spinola per the Baltimore/DC reinforcement rules below.
-Lockwood immediately becomes part of the Union XII corps once released but may attach to any AoP Infantry division.
+If so placed, they must then proceed to DC or Alexandria County and remain there until released per the Baltimore / DC reinforcement rules. - 2) Normal Release rules: If no Confederate infantry unit has entered enters Fairfax, Montgomery, or Prince George's counties, place Lockwood and Spinola on the map when released per the Baltimore/DC reinforcement / release rules below.
+Lockwood immediately becomes part of the Union XII once released and may attach to any AoP Infantry division.

 WV - Beginning on turn 4, roll one die.
-On a roll of one the Union player receives the next installment of WV reinforcements.
+On a roll of one, the Union player receives the next installment of WV reinforcements.
 Subtract one from the die roll if an ANV infantry unit is north of the Potomac River.
 Upon arrival, place the WV units in North Mountain Depot or, if enemy occupied, anywhere on the B&O RR west of North Mountain Depot.
 The Union may delay the arrival of any WV unit until a later turn without impacting the arrival of additional units.